TweetyDaBird/DaESK/README.md

  * Cherry MX type keyswitches in Kaihl Hot-Swap sockets.
  * Mid-mounted USB-C connector for durability and low profile.
  * Dual sided reversible design, identical PCB and thumbcluster PCB for both halves.
- * Each half can work as a master/slave pair (TRRS/I2C link) and as a gamepad-type keyboard for the left/right hand without reprogramming.
+ * Each half can work as a master/slave pair (TRRS/I2C link) and as a gamepad the left/right hand without reprogramming.
  * Flexible thumbcluster design, supports 1-8 keys per side, connected by ribbon cable (Multiple designs will be available).

  Optional layouts: